skaes/logjam-tools/README.md

 ## logjam-graylog-forwarder

-A daemon which subscribes to PUB sockets of logjam-devices and forwards GELF messages to a graylog GELF socket endpoint.
+A daemon which subscribes to PUB sockets of logjam-devices and forwards GELF messages to a Graylog GELF socket endpoint.

 ## logjam-dump